Niedersohren

 Niedersohren is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Kirchberg, whose seat is in the like-named town.

 Geography

 Location

 The municipality lies in the central Hunsrück in the valley of the Sohrbach.
-The municipal area measures 3.90 km², 0.89 km² of which is wooded.
+The municipal area measures 3.90 km^{2}, 0.89 km^{2} of which is wooded.

 North of the village runs Bundesstraße 50, while to the south runs the historical Via Ausonia, a Roman road (called the Ausoniusstraße in German).
 Four kilometres northwest of Niedersohren lies Frankfurt-Hahn Airport.
 Niedersohren lies roughly 4 km southwest of Rhineland-Palatinate's geographical midpoint.
 The cities of Mainz, Koblenz and Trier are more or less equidistant from Niedersohren.

 History

 Bearing witness to Roman settlement are graves found on the Via Ausonia and near the Annahof, where in 1884 fragments of a Roman grave memorial bearing a scene from daily life, and a cube-shaped quarrystone from the frieze of a second grave were unearthed.
 These are now found in the Museum Bonn.